 Our therapists, nurses and doctors will be available 24/7 to treat you with medications, therapy sessions, group discussions, holistic treatments and more.

-We understand that taking the decision to commit to rehabilitation can be extremely difficult.
-This is why we offer a free amphetamine withdrawal helpline on 0800 118 2892 so you can get extremely qualified advice and discuss how best to go about beating your addiction with trained unbiased advisers whenever you’re ready.
+We understand that making the decision to commit to rehabilitation can be extremely difficult.
+This is why we offer a free amphetamine withdrawal helpline on 0800 118 2892 so you can get extremely qualified advice and discuss how best to go about beating your dependency with trained unbiased advisers whenever you’re ready.

 If you’re worried about the costs of attending one of our Rehab Centres, don’t be.
 We can discuss all that beforehand to make sure you are comfortable with everything, we have great credit facilities and we accept most medical insurance, meaning your recovery is top of the agenda at all times, just the way it should be.